 Further on inside the church, at the alleged place of the tomb of Jesus, there is a Greek-ortodox chapel.
 Endless ques lead up to the entrance.

-Actually there’s not much evidence that this is the actual spot for the crucifixion and burial.
+Actually there’s not much evidence to support that this is the actual spot for the crucifixion and burial.
 The first church was built in the 4th century in the spot where they guessed the events took place.
 But by then the city had been devastated twice by the roman armies because of jewish rebellion.
 To find the exact spot hundreds of years later seems like a very difficult task.